tj-tusharjain/azure-compute-docs/articles/virtual-machines/configure-eventhub-vm-watch.md

 |`SEND_INTERNAL_TELEMETRY_TO_EVENT_HUB`|No|To receive VM watch internal metrics (startup and heartbeat events), set this value to "true".
 Default is "false"|

-> [!IMPORTANT]
-> The code segment is identical for both Windows and Linux except for the value of the parameter `<application health extension type>` passed into the Extension Type.
-Please replace `<application health extension type>` with `ApplicationHealthLinux` for Linux and `ApplicationHealthWindows` for Windows installations.

 #### [Managed Identity](#tab/managedidentity-1)
-Case 1: Authenticate Event Hub through Managed Identity
 |**Parameter**|**Is required**|**Description**|
 | -------- | -------- | -------- |
 |`EVENT_HUB_OUTPUT_USE_MANAGED_IDENTITY`|No|Set this value to "true".
 Default is "false"|